Combined authorities and combined county authorities: Legislation

-The Local Democracy, Economic Development and Construction Act 2009 allowed for certain functions over transport to be delegated from central government.
-The Localism Act 2011 allowed additional transfers of powers from the Secretary of State for Communities and Local Government and gave combined authorities a general power of competence.
-The powers and functions to be shared are agreed by the metropolitan district, non-metropolitan district, non-metropolitan county or unitary authority councils.
+The Local Democracy, Economic Development and Construction Act 2009 allowed for certain functions over transport to be transferred from central government to a new type of devolved public authority called a CA. The Localism Act 2011 allowed additional transfers of powers from the Secretary of State for Communities and Local Government and gave CAs a general power of competence.
+The powers and functions to be shared are agreed by the metropolitan district, non-metropolitan district or non-metropolitan county councils covered by the CA (both two-tier councils and unitary councils).

-In 2014, the government consulted on changes to the legislation governing combined authorities.
+In 2014, the government consulted on changes to the legislation governing CAs.
 Proposed changes included extending the legislation to Greater London, Wales, and Scotland.
 The Cities and Local Government Devolution Act 2016 received royal assent on 28 January 2016.
-The act allowed for the introduction of directly elected mayors to combined authorities in England and Wales with powers over housing, transport, planning, and policing.
+The act allowed for the introduction of directly elected mayors to CAs in England and Wales with powers over housing, transport, planning, and policing.

-In 2020, the government planned to produce a white paper on 'Devolution and Local Recovery', which was expected to create new combined authorities with mayors – or "county mayors" – for non-metropolitan areas of the country.
+In 2020, the government planned to produce a white paper on 'Devolution and Local Recovery', which was expected to propose a new type of devolved public authority with a mayor – or "county mayors" – for non-metropolitan areas of the country.
 These have been tentatively suggested to be a 'Great South West' grouping of Cornwall, Devon, and Dorset (possibly with Somerset), and another in Lancashire.
 The white paper was delayed and was eventually published on 2 February 2022.

-The Levelling-up and Regeneration Act 2023 enhanced devolution and created a new form of authority called a combined county authority.
-The act allowed for more broader functions to be devolved to new and existing CAs and CCAs, and created the power for CAs and CCAs to be allowed to change the title of mayor.
+The Levelling-up and Regeneration Act 2023 enhanced devolution and created an alternative type of devolved public authority called a CCA.
+The act allowed for a broader range of functions to be devolved to new and existing CAs and CCAs, and created the power for CAs and CCAs to be allowed to change the title of their mayor.